How to find out if you're the beneficiary of a life insurance policy

 Life insurance policies can go unclaimed because it is the family members' responsibility to notify the insurance company when the policyholder dies; the insurer will not make an effort to locate beneficiaries – the company doesn’t even know an insured has died.

-Because policyholders often have an aversion to talking about their own death or discussing who's going to inherit money, say lawyers, beneficiaries might not even know a policy exists.
-That’s why it’s so important for policyholders to reveal life insurance information before they die.
+Because policyholders often have an aversion to talking about their own death or discussing who's going to inherit money, beneficiaries might not even know a policy exists.
+That’s why it’s so important for policyholders to reveal life insurance policy information before they die.

 MIB Solutions, which tries to locate policies for beneficiaries through its database of life insurance application data, says that "it is possible, if not likely, that millions of dollars in life insurance goes unclaimed."